openfaas/openfaas.github.io/_posts/2023-03-15-cluster-autoscaling-with-digitalocean.md

 ![Scaling is needed](/images/2023-03-cluster-scaling-do/scaling-needed.png)
 > Cluster scaling is needed to get to the right number of Pods required

-The cluster autoscaler is not as quick as the OpenFaaS function scaler, so it takes a few minutes to detect the need for more nodes, and then to provision them.
+The default configuration for the cluster autoscaler is not as quick as the OpenFaaS function scaler, so it takes a few minutes to detect the need for more nodes.
+After detecting the need, provisioning and attaching the new nodes can also take a while.

 The ConfigMap shows the status, needing 3x nodes instead of 1: